Alternating Direction Method of Multipliers for Constrained Iterative LQR in Autonomous Driving: Illustrative Example

 \subsection{Discussion on Computation Time}

-For the optimization in both scenarios, 5 trials with a prediction horizon of $T=60$ are performed, and the computation time by using our proposed approach (denoted by Method 1) is recorded as shown in Table I. The average time in these two scenarios is calculated, which is given by $0.1306 \,\text{s}$ and $0.1219 \,\text{s}$, respectively.
+For the optimization in all scenarios, 5 trials with a prediction horizon of $T=60$ are performed, and the computation time by using our proposed approach (denoted by Method 1) is recorded and shown in Table I. The average computation time in these three scenarios is calculated, which is given by $0.0678 \,\text{s}$, $0.1583 \,\text{s}$, and $0.0771 \,\text{s}$, respectively.

-Apart from this, a comparison study (denoted by Method 2) is conducted using the constrained iLQR algorithm with the logarithmic barrier function.
-In Scenario 1, if the initial velocity of the ego vehicle is set as $4 \,\text{m}/\text{s}$, a feasible trajectory cannot be obtained.
-Thus, we set the initial velocity as $0 \,\text{m}/\text{s}$.
-Also, in Scenario 2, if the initial velocity of the ego vehicle is set as $8 \,\text{m}/\text{s}$, a feasible trajectory cannot be obtained because it will collide with the vehicle in the front.
-Hence, we set the initial velocity as $4 \,\text{m}/\text{s}$ in this case.
-Subsequently, the computation time is recorded and presented in Table I. Notably, the average time in these two scenarios is given by $0.4427 \,\text{s}$ and $0.6820 \,\text{s}$, respectively.
+Apart from this, comparison studies are conducted.
+In particular, Method 2 uses the constrained iLQR algorithm with the logarithmic barrier function~\cite{chen2019autonomous} and Method 3 uses the optimization solver IPOPT~\cite{wachter2006implementation}.
+In Scenario 1, if the initial longitudinal velocity of the ego vehicle is set as $5 \,\text{m}/\text{s}$, a feasible trajectory cannot be obtained.
+Thus, we set the initial longitudinal velocity as $0 \,\text{m}/\text{s}$.
+Also, in Scenario 2, if the initial longitudinal velocity of the ego vehicle is set as $8 \,\text{m}/\text{s}$, a feasible trajectory cannot be obtained because it will collide with the vehicle in the front.
+Hence, we set the initial longitudinal velocity as $4 \,\text{m}/\text{s}$ in this case.
+Similarly, we set the initial longitudinal velocity as $4 \,\text{m}/\text{s}$ Scenario 3.
+Subsequently, the computation time is recorded and presented in Table I. Notably, with Method 2, the average computation time in these three scenarios is given by $0.0996 \,\text{s}$, $0.2575 \,\text{s}$, and $0.1391 \,\text{s}$, respectively.
+Taking Method 2 as the baseline, our proposed method reduces the average computation time by $31.93\%$, $38.52\%$, and $44.57\%$ in the three scenarios, respectively.
+With Method 3, the average computation time in these three scenarios is given by $0.1256 \,\text{s}$, $0.3387 \,\text{s}$, and $0.6661 \,\text{s}$, respectively.
+Taking Method 3 as the baseline, our proposed method reduces the average computation time by $46.02\%$, $53.26\%$, and $88.43\%$ in the three scenarios, respectively.
+Apparently, when using Method 1 and Method 2, Scenarios 1 and 3 take shorter time for computation, while Scenario 2 takes longer time.
+However, with Method 3, Scenario 3 takers longer time for the computation.

 As clearly observed from Table I, the proposed algorithm is highly efficient, which makes it possible to implement in a real-time framework.
-Compared with the existing works on the constrained iLQR algorithm with the logarithmic barrier function, this work leads to less computation effort and avoids the feasibility requirement for the trajectory at the first iteration.
+Compared with the existing works on the constrained iLQR algorithm with the logarithmic barrier function and the optimization solver IPOPT, this work leads to less computation effort.
+Also, it avoids the feasibility requirement for the trajectory at the first iteration.
+Notably, the computation efficiency of the algorithm can be further enhanced by choosing a loose stopping criterion.
+The prediction horizon in the given examples is large enough to realize the on-road driving tasks, and it is also possible to reduce the computation time by choosing a smaller prediction horizon.